FAQs

 4. a reasonable person would purchase the property in the same legal condition in the future.

 Most definitely!
-Title Insurance is a means of protecting yourself from financial loss in the even that problems develop regarding the rights to ownership of your property.
+Title Insurance is a means of protecting yourself from financial loss in the event that problems develop regarding the rights to ownership of your property.
 There may be hidden title defects that even the most careful title search will not reveal. in addition to protection from financial loss, title insurance pays the cost including attorney fees of defending against any covered claim.

 Surveys are ordered by Evergreen Settlement Company if: